johnnycatsf/psychedeli.ca/_posts/2011-09-25-git-for-musicians.md

 In version control, the folder you're working in is called the "repository".
 A repository is basically a folder with data in it that a version control system keeps track of.
 Early version control systems used to store all of the repository's metadata (like configuration or change history) on a remote server, and force all clients to remain in sync with that server.
 Git, however, is [distributed][2], which means you get all of the repository's extra data when you download it.
 This is useful because you can make changes, commit and branch from the repository (allowing you to basically work) without communicating with a server at all.
 So you can do a lot of work offline, like in an airplane or anywhere else you can't get internet access, and still be able to save (or "commit") your changes to the repository.
 When you do get internet access, you can just "push" your changes to the remote server for backup purposes.

 Perhaps the most powerful feature of Git, however, is **branching**.
 Branching is a concept in version control where you basically take the most current version of a source code and copy all of its contents to a separate folder, forming a new "branch" of the code.
 This allows you to make changes and do work without affecting the main codebase, which may be at a stable point and your work may interfere with that stability.
 With high-performance, large applications, this is a major concern and branching must work properly for their applications to maintain stability.
 In the Git universe, all copies of the repository are a "branch".
 Except in rare, advanced circumstances, you are always working in a branch of the repository.
 The default branch is always called "master", it is by default the version of the files downloaded to your computer when you clone a repository.
-There are ways to configure

-## git and you

-So why do you need to know this?
+With Git, two collaborating musicians working independently on the same project can create personal branches of the track and push them to the main remote server.
+Then, when they meet for a live collaboration, they can download each other's branches and with a single command switch between the two to see which sounds better.
+Deleting the branch is just as easy as creating it, so you can save disk space by deleting old branches you don't work with anymore.

-## get it going
+## git going

-Git is pretty easy to install, but the only requirement is [Xcode][].
-You'll have to buy it from the Mac App Store, and it costs $3.99.
+Git is pretty easy to install, but the only requirement is [Xcode][5].
+You'll have to buy it from the [Mac App Store][6], and it costs $3.99.
 Most of us developers already have it, so if you are a developer of any language check your **/Developer** folder, you may already have it.

-Now that you have Xcode installed, it's time to install the actual programs.
+Now that you have Xcode installed, you can install git as a package.
+This is the easiest and cleanest way of installing command-line *NIX programs for Mac.
 First, install **brew**.
-Brew (or Homebrew) is a [package manager][] for Mac OS, which means with a command-line interface you can update and install new (or old) versions of command line software such as Git.
+Brew (or Homebrew) is a [package manager][7] for Mac OS, which means with a command-line interface you can update and install new (or old) versions of command line software such as Git.
 Makes it a lot easier to maintain the software over time.
 Open up "Terminal" (it's in your Utilities folder) and paste this into the prompt:

-`/usr/bin/ruby -e "$(curl -fsSL https://raw.github.com/gist/323731)"`
+> `/usr/bin/ruby -e "$(curl -fsSL https://raw.github.com/gist/323731)"`

 This will install Homebrew to the folder **/usr/local**, so you don't need to enter your password every time you install something.
-Enter your password here when it prompts you, and read [this document][7] to understand more about how Homebrew installs to your computer.
+Enter your password here when it prompts you, and read [this document][8] to understand more about how Homebrew installs to your computer.

 Now that you have Homebrew installed, all you have to do to install git is: